-- Authority of presiding judge.
-The presiding judge of the panel may direct the cessation of camera coverage or the removal of camera coverage personnel from the courtroom in the event of noncompliance with these Guidelines. - 10.
-Personnel to contact.
-The Calendar Team can be reached at (212) 857-8595.
+- 9. Authority of presiding judge.
+The presiding judge of the panel may direct the cessation of camera coverage or the removal of camera coverage personnel from the courtroom in the event of noncompliance with these Guidelines. - Personnel to contact.
+The Court's Calendar Supervisor, or alternate designated in her absence, can be reached at (212) 857-8591 or 8596.